Centers & Institutes

 The International Dispute Resolution Research Network (IDRR Network) is a community of experts, stakeholders, and academics from all corners of the globe engaged in a partnership dedicated to sharing knowledge in the dynamic field of dispute prevention and resolution.
 We connect in a real-time forum that allows us to share culturally diverse perspectives in order to meet the unique challenges that each of us face.

-The Center on Race, Equity and Social Justice at the University of St. Thomas School of Law is a national convener of thought leaders, scholars and students.
+The Center on Race, Leadership and Social Justice at the University of St. Thomas School of Law is a national convener of thought leaders, scholars and students.
 The Center fosters a robust exchange of ideas and practical strategies for advancing the common good.
 This begins in the classroom through experiential learning in which law students learn how to leverage their legal training to address social justice challenges.
 Outside the classroom, the Center’s programming and community outreach supports students on their journey of discovering the leader within.
 Students interface with lawyers who are using their legal skills to create new inroads to justice and freedom.
 Through this exchange, students gain in-depth insights related to civil rights and human rights law and advocacy strategies.

 The Infinity Project’s mission is to increase the gender diversity of the state and federal bench to ensure the quality of justice in the Eighth Circuit.
 It seeks to advance this mission by creating public awareness for the lack of and importance of gender equity on the bench and the availability of qualified women candidates; engaging senators and other decision-makers on the issues of gender equity and the need for appointment of women to the state and federal bench within the Eighth Circuit region and serving as a clearinghouse for women who have indicated an interest in serving on the state or federal bench within the Eighth Circuit region.
 The Infinity Project believes it is necessary to have a bench that reflects the society as a whole so that judicial decisions take into account differing life experiences and points of view.